As you can probably guess when you look at my 1:200 diecast collection, I love model aircraft.

 It took some time, but I ended up designing several 1:200 airport ground plates that would fit my needs and also the size of my shelves.

 1:200 Double Sided Airport Ground Plates

 A plate weighs around 400 grams, which is just under 1lb.

-The plates are double sided, so there are two designs on one plate.
+The plates are double sided, so there are two designs on each plate.